John Oswald (revolutionary): Reception

-Legacy
+Later assessment

-In the 19th century, Oswald was portrayed as a precursor to socialism and utopian thought, notably by André Lichtenberger.
-In the 20th- and 21st-centuries, scholars such as David V. Erdman and Anna Plassart have reassessed his intellectual significance, particularly his fusion of Scottish Enlightenment ideas with radical political practice.
+In the 19th century, Oswald was portrayed as a precursor to socialism and utopian thought, including by André Lichtenberger.
+In the 20th and 21st centuries, scholars including David V. Erdman and Anna Plassart have reassessed his work, especially his combination of Scottish Enlightenment ideas with radical political practice.

-As described by Stephen F. Eisenman, Oswald's work represents a foundational contribution to the development of modern animal rights philosophy, emphasising the need to recognise animals as sentient beings with their own agency, rather than merely as objects of human compassion or utility.
+According to Cohen's review of Eisenman's The Cry of Nature: Art and the Making of Animal Rights, Eisenman treats Oswald's work as part of the development of modern animal rights thought, because it calls for animals to be recognised as sentient beings with agency rather than as objects of human compassion or utility.

-In 1996, a small Parisian publisher, Éditions de la passion, released a collection of Oswald's short texts under the title Le gouvernement du peuple : Plan de constitution pour la république universelle.
+In 1996, Éditions de la passion published a collection of Oswald's short texts under the title Le gouvernement du peuple : Plan de constitution pour la république universelle.

-In 2022, French researcher Frédéric Augris confirmed the long-disputed location of John Oswald's death by discovering his official death certificate in the civil records of Thouars.
-While Oswald's biographers had previously debated whether he died at Thouars or Les Ponts-de-Cé during the War in the Vendée, the certificate—located by Augris while examining archival materials from over 60 communes in northern Deux-Sèvres—definitively places his death in Thouars on 14 September 1793.
+In 2022, French researcher Frédéric Augris confirmed the location of Oswald's death by finding his death certificate in the civil records of Thouars.
+Earlier biographers had debated whether Oswald died at Thouars or Les Ponts-de-Cé during the War in the Vendée.
+The certificate, found by Augris while examining archival records from communes in northern Deux-Sèvres, places his death in Thouars on 14 September 1793.